MightyPork/scpi_parser/README.md

 ## What's supported

 - The hierarchical header model (commands with colon)
+- Long and short header variants (eg. `SYSTem?`)
+- Easy configuration with one const array of structs and callback functions (see `main.c`)
 - Semicolon for chaining commands on the same level
 - String, Int, Float, Bool arguments
 - Block data argument with callback each N received bytes (configurable)